mikeg-dal/Kpod/README.md

 You close it by force quit for now since I dont have a menu system.
 The KPOD has to be plugged in before running it.
 To verify its running you can run ps -ax | grep KPOD.  you should see a process ID with the location of the KPOD-Bridge.

+I provided the pre-made app file in a zip folder, this was built using pyinstaller to create the app.
+The source is listed here as well.